wp-plugins/rot13-encoderdecoder/readme.txt

 The ROT13 Encoder/Decoder plugin allows bloggers and commenters to "encrypt" parts of their writing output with the [ROT13 cipher](http://en.wikipedia.org/wiki/ROT13) in order to conceal content from other readers who don't wish to read them.

-Some cases where you may want to ROT13 content:
+Some cases where you or your site users may want to ROT13 content:

 * Spoilers on a fan website when some visitors may not have caught up to the book/movie/TV episode being discussed.
 * Discussing sensitive topics where a trigger warning may be required.